IhsanMujdeci/node-ts/README.md

 - Testing built in with jest.
 - Aliases your project under @myApp, you can change it and add more it the `tsconfig.json` `compilerOptions.paths`.
 - Husky runs prettier on commit, type checking on push.
-- Prettier sorts imports on top of the file by name, config can ba found in `.prettierrc.json` `importOrder`.
+- Prettier sorts imports on top of the file by import name, config can ba found in `.prettierrc.json` `importOrder`.
 See, https://github.com/trivago/prettier-plugin-sort-imports.
 - Strong use of SWC for local development and testing for speedy compilation.
 See, https://github.com/swc-project/swc-node.

 ## Dependencies